Coast of Manado - North Sulawesi

 Just in front of this resort you find a sandy bottom which slopes down to 25m and more.
 Scattered around

-diving here with a good chance to see Octopuses and a Spanish dancer, but even during the day there is enough to see if you know the
+Good night diving here with a good chance to see Octopus and a Spanish dancer, but even during the day there is enough to see if you know the site.

 Lumba-Lumba house reef - [6]